Which of the 4 kinds of marriage problems are we having?

 Fighting often results in one partner yielding.
 And, as noted above, yielding can lead to depression.

-4. Do you find that because you feel unable to address the issues in your relationship you’re tempted to turn your time and energy elsewhere?
+4. Do you find that because you feel unable to address the different problems in your relationship you’re tempted to turn your time and energy elsewhere?
 That’s called flight.

 The flight solution can lead to alienating behaviors like infidelity, addictions like alcohol abuse, or porn, compulsive spending or workaholic tendencies.